samirrh/foodie/README.md

 Made with React and Chakra UI

 ## Note
-If browser blocks pop up oauth may need to unbloack and try again
+If browser blocks pop up for sign in (oauth client), may need to unbloack and try again